ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 ## JWT `cmw` Claim Registration {#iana-jwt}

-IANA is requested to add a new `cmw` claim to the "JSON Web Token Claims" sub-registry of the "JSON Web Token (JWT)" registry {{IANA.jwt}} as follows:
+IANA is requested to add a new `cmw` claim to the "JSON Web Token Claims" registry of the "JSON Web Token (JWT)" registry group {{IANA.jwt}} as follows:

 * Claim Name: cmw
 * Claim Description: A RATS Conceptual Message Wrapper